epfl-dlab/GoogleTrendsAnchorBank/README.md

 ### Example

-The 'example' folder contains a Jupyter (ipynb) notebook that has a short tutorial on how to request new queries with an existing anchorbank as well as creating your own anchorbank.
+The 'example' folder contains a Jupyter (ipynb) notebook that has a short tutorial on how to request new queries with an existing anchorbank as well as creating your own anchor bank.
 Just follow the instructions and explanations in [`example.ipynb`](example/example.ipynb) to understand how to use it.

 # Installation

-### The package is available on pip, so you just need to call"
+The package is available on pip, so you just need to call
 ~~~python
 python -m pip install gtab
 ~~~

-The explicit list of requirements can be found in the [`requirements.txt`](requirements.txt).
+The explicit list of requirements can be found in [`requirements.txt`](requirements.txt).

-N.B.
-G-TAB was developed and tested in Python 3.8.1.
+Note: G-TAB was developed and tested in Python 3.8.1.

-# Example usage (see example.ipynb for interactive version)
+# Example usage

+(See `[example/example.ipynb]` for an interactive example.)

 Since Google Trends requires users to specify a time period and location for which search interest is to be returned, G-TAB has the same requirement: every anchor bank is specific to a time period and location.